brysonsy/brysonsy.github.io/essays/Asking-Questions-the-Smart-Way.md

 ## A Question that is not as Smart

 [Here](https://stackoverflow.com/questions/43120543/convert-given-time-into-millisecond) is an example of a question that is not as smart.
+Though the title of the question is somewhat adequate for identifying the problem the user is having, the question itself is another story.
+It is brief, not concise like the smart question that was shown before.
+It has a single sentence with the user asking how to convert given time into milliseconds.
+It is quite obvious that the user did no research of their question before posting it, which is shown by the short and vague question the user asked.
+Thus, the question was met by equally curt responses with users directing the original poster to links and other resources.
+Though the question was eventually answered it was also flagged for being to broad.